gjbex/training-material/Python/SystemsProgramming/README.md

   1. `system_information.ipynb`: Jupyter notebook illustrating how to use several standard library modules to retrieve information from the operating system.
+  1. `julia.ipynb`: illustration of monitoring a running process.
   1. `subprocess_environment.py`: script illustrating how to set environment variables for processes run via `subprocess`.
   1. `sys_info.py`: script illustrating how to retrieve information